jwcook23/mssql_dataframe/CONTRIBUTING.md

 ## Run Tests and Code Coverage Report

-1. Create a new branch.
+1. Use Git to clone the main branch and create a new branch.

-2. Create virtual environment
+2. Create python virtual environment

     ``` cmd
     python -m venv env